Sidestep: The Argentinian Giant

 It is a strange land down there.
 Not far away from the Port Desire are the remains of an ancient forest, remnants of it can still be seen.... as stone.

 So while some stories about giants seem hard to prove; being many hundreds of years ago, this one has some hard circumstantial evidence and accuracy to back it up.
-Sure some will be tall tales based on someone else's true report, but many feel genuine and this one has the most accuracy in its discretion of everything without labouring on about a tall skeletons.
-Did they find ne.
+The map is very accurate and therefore highly plausible as to what they found as why include a fake story in an otherwise 100% accurate picture?
+Sure, some stories of tall skeletons around the. world will be tall tales, based on someone else's true report, but many feel genuine and this one above has the most accuracy in its description of everything, without any fake labouring on about a tall skeletons.
+The comment about it almost seems secondary to the discovery of that harbourt.
+Did they find a giant skeleton?
 100% yes.
-It's hidden or reburied somewhere, maybe one day it will resurface?
+It's hidden or re-buried somewhere, maybe one day it will resurface?

 Comments